sgorgun/exceptions/README.md

 Open the [HandlingExceptions.cs](Exceptions/HandlingExceptions.cs) file, and navigate to the [CatchArgumentException5](Exceptions/HandlingExceptions.cs#L33) method.

-Add the code to return the "0" value if an _ArgumentNullException_ is thrown.
+Add the code to return the "0" value if an _ArgumentException_ is thrown.

 | Exception Type To Catch     | Return |
 |-----------------------------|--------|